 If you let me, we choose to define “proper inertia” this negative quantity (this sub-zero weight) that each of us experiences.
 So, we are getting the new step of our mind game, wherein we suppose that the rotation of space in the Milky Way just applies that “traction” that balances its opposite, i.e. what we have just named proper inertia.
 (And you can see that this is exactly the contrary of what the large wheel in deep space is doing with each astronaut – to whom, by contrast, it gives, adds, proper inertia, changing his previous condition of free fall).
 Consequently, we will name, if you agree, “remote inertia” the positive quantity that we have termed “traction” so far.
 So, by revolving, the whole rest of galactic mass is adding remote inertia to each point of the galaxy, in proportion to the mass density of a neighbourhood of that point: it all is just balancing the proper inertia of that neighbourhood.
 By balancing and taking off proper inertia, remote inertia lets any massive body continue its gravitational free fall (without “feeling” neither its own weight nor its proper inertia while doing it).”

 “Imagine now that, in lieu of our outer star that is rotating around the galactic centre, there is a candidate black hole composed as follows: its mass a few times the solar mass, and made of objects evenly spaced in a spherical volume; each object is nothing but a small primordial black hole, with the mass of Mount Everest and the size of a few nanometres.
 Since everyone is so small that until the end of the common gravitational collapse any collision is very improbable, we can follow the deviation of the geodesics (crossed by those bodies) during a continuous free fall [see Footnote 1].
 From the remote point of view, the non-rotating centre of rotation of the galaxy, we observe the proper inertia of the candidate black hole balanced by its centripetal remote inertia due to space rotation.
 To obtain instead the fast-ticking point of view [see Fn 2], given that we have to imagine it neither accelerated nor rotating, we assume the equivalent of the condition in which a single astronaut (the candidate b.h.) has absorbed and self-centered all the spin of the wheel (the galaxy space between the candidate and the f.t. point itself) in the opposite direction (as we see the astronaut is doing).
 So, from that fast-ticking point we observe our mini black holes gravitationally converging, but on the condition of applying to the deviation of their geodesics, in the same time, a component of reverse spin (rotation whose axis is orthogonal to the galactic plane).
 As a result deviations in an inversely rotating frame will have the characteristic of making the single accelerations of each object or mini black hole converge towards a spheroid surface whose polar minimum radius is the Schwarzschild radius [see Fn 3] of the candidate black hole.
-In fact the radial centrifugal component due to inertia is always the same (per our definition of space rotation, supposed before, a feature now extended to astronaut’s body) along the candidate’s radius, and it will therefore have proportionally greater influence on the minor accelerations, those of the objects placed more centrally: so all the geodesics will deviate to their maximum just by lying on that spheroidal surface, where every mini b.h. approaches but never reaches the speed of light.
+In fact the radial centrifugal component due to inertia is always the same (per our definition of space rotation, supposed before, a feature now extended to astronaut’s body) along the candidate’s radius, and it will therefore have proportionally greater influence on the minor accelerations, those of the objects placed more centrally: so every geodesic will converge towards the shortest relative path (the one that maximizes proper time) just by lying on that spheroidal surface, where every mini b.h. approaches but never reaches the speed of light.

 From the fast-ticking point pov, above that surface both combined remote inertia and the mutual proper inertias of objects are not only balanced, but minimized too, up to a level of combined proper inertia equal to the one of the whole candidate (the pivot of the handle), as measured from the remote point (the galactic centre of rotation).
 Interesting, isn’t it?”